 Background & History

-I’m particularly interested in that haunting, vaguely musky smell of old oil soaked timber and crusty old engines caked in grease.
+I like that haunting, vaguely musky smell of old oil soaked timber and crusty old engines caked in grease.
 As a child I used to watch my father potter around his cluttered garage, his tools hung neatly on the walls, each with its own special place.
 I was never allowed to touch anything but I loved being with him there, among those objects and his old heavy timber workbench.
-I’m sure my interest in industrial subjects comes from those magical times with my father.
+I guess my interest in old industrial subjects comes from those magical times with my father.

 As a student, I spent much time around the industrial sites of the Balmain peninsula, gathering material